awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/implementing-server-side-encryption.md

 1. Choose **Create job**\.

-1. Set up your input, output groups, and outputs for video and audio, as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Set up your input, output groups, and outputs for video and audio, as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Creating outputs with AWS Elemental MediaConvert](creating-streaming-and-file-outputs.md)\.

 1. For each output group that has outputs that you want encrypted, set up server\-side encryption: